Central African Republic: Geography

 Much of the southern border is formed by tributaries of the Congo River; the Mbomou River in the east merges with the Uele River to form the Ubangi River, which also comprises portions of the southern border.
 The Sangha River flows through some of the western regions of the country, while the eastern border lies along the edge of the Nile River watershed.

-It has been estimated that up to 8% of the country is covered by forest, with the densest parts generally located in the southern regions.
-The forests are highly diverse and include commercially important species of Ayous, Sapelli and Sipo.
+Around 36% of the country is covered by forest, with the densest parts generally located in the southern regions.
+The forests are highly diverse and include commercially important species of Ayous, Sapelli, and Sipo.
 The deforestation rate is about 0.4% per annum, and lumber poaching is commonplace.
 The Central African Republic had a 2018 Forest Landscape Integrity Index mean score of 9.28/10, ranking it seventh globally out of 172 countries.

 In 2008, Central African Republic was the world's least light pollution affected country.

-The Central African Republic is the focal point of the Bangui Magnetic Anomaly, one of the largest magnetic anomalies on Earth.
+The focal point of the Bangui Magnetic Anomaly, one of the largest magnetic anomalies on Earth, is located within the country's capital.